bcomnes/feed/README.md

-# pdxnewww
+# feed

-working on a new pdxnode landing page
+come css/html + tools for a feed